michaelemery/staticanalysis/checker/README.md

 errors.
 Some source files have annotated versions for certain tools that require them.

 ## categories
+A "checker" generally tests for a variety of conditions that are organised by category.
+This project tests for potential program errors within the following categories:
 1) **alias**: where errors may occur when an object is referenced, without consideration for mutations caused by an alias to the same object.
 2) **init**: where any object that is accessed at runtime prior to being fully